C-Toad/ssmithWSU/Lab2.md

 For each, write the command used or answer the question posed.

-1. Command to create group named `crew`:
+1. Command to create group named `crew`: sudo groupadd crew
-2. Command(s) to add `ubuntu` & user to group `crew`:
+2. Command(s) to add `ubuntu` & user to group `crew`: sudo usermod -aG crew ubuntu and sudo usermod -aG crew user
-3. Command to modify `share` to have group ownership of `crew`:
+3. Command to modify `share` to have group ownership of `crew`: sudo chown :crew share
-4. Command to switch to user:
+4. Command to switch to user: su - ubuntu
-5. Command to add file to `share`:
+5. Command to add file to `share`: touch /path/to/share/filenamegoeshere
-6. Evaluate why these steps allowed the above action:
+6. Evaluate why these steps allowed the above action: Both are part of the crew group

 ## Part 5 Answers

 For each, write the command used or answer the question posed.

-1. Command to create file using `sudo`:
+1. Command to create file using `sudo`: sudo touch /path/to/filenamehere
-2. Evaluate (in plain text) the permission of the file:
+2. Evaluate (in plain text) the permission of the file: Root has permission unless changed
-3. Provide a method to edit the file without modifying permissions:
+3. Provide a method to edit the file without modifying permissions: using sudo nano /path/to/filenamehere
-4. Command(s) to modify permissions:
+4. Command(s) to modify permissions: chmod o=rwx,g+rw,o+r /path/to/filenamehere

 ## Citations

-To add citations, provide the site and a summary of what it assisted you with.
-If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.
+Chat GPT, asked it about some commands I forgot, like the touch command and also checked what the equivalent permission changes of 644 were for the last question